About Ray Hogg

-Since 2012 he has been the Artistic Director of Winnipeg’s Rainbow Stage which, with an operating budget of $2.6 million, 2,300 seats, 200 seasonal artists and 63 years old, is Canada’s largest and longest running not-for-profit music theatre company.
-During his tenure at Rainbow Stage he has ushered in an era of artistic growth and excellence, forged acclaimed partnerships with flagship institutions such as the Winnipeg Symphony Orchestra and Canada’s Royal Winnipeg Ballet, and spearheaded the creation of nationally recognized professional arts training programs.
+From 2012-2017, he was the Artistic Director of Winnipeg’s Rainbow Stage which, with an operating budget of $2.6 million, 2,300 seats, 200 seasonal artists and 63 years old, is Canada’s largest and longest running not-for-profit music theatre company.
+During his tenure at Rainbow Stage he ushered in an era of unprecedented artistic growth and excellence, forged acclaimed partnerships with flagship institutions such as the Winnipeg Symphony Orchestra and Canada’s Royal Winnipeg Ballet, and spearheaded the creation of nationally recognized professional arts training programs.

 Born in Toronto and raised in Montreal, Ray began his ballet training in a church basement at the age of 17.
 He received formal training as an actor at the Dome Theatre Program, and completed his training as a dance artist at Ryerson University’s prestigious Theatre School.